“Anecdotes from a White-Collar Roughneck”

-Lloyd N. Unsell (1923-2007), a founding member and sponsor of the American Oil & Gas Historical Society in 2003, was the long-time president of the Independent Petroleum Association of America (IPAA).
-He received the petroleum industry’s prestigious Chief Roughneck Award in 1986, the only person not affiliated with an oil company to do so since the award began in 1955.
+Lloyd N. Unsell (1923-2007), was the long-time president of the Independent Petroleum Association of America (IPAA) — and founding sponsor of the American Oil & Gas Historical Society (AOGHS) in 2003.
+He received the U.S. petroleum industry’s Chief Roughneck Award in 1986, the only recipient even who was not affiliated with an oil company since the award began in 1955.

 Beginning his career as a journalist in his native Oklahoma, Unsell would soon develop national energy policies after joining the IPAA in 1948.
 His leadership role in Washington, D.C., during major oil and natural gas events became a significant part of the modern U.S. petroleum industry.
 In December 2004, he gave AOGHS exclusive permission to publish the forward and early chapters of his then in-progress memoirs, “Recollections of Lloyd N. Unsell.”